 - The COUNTIF function counts cells in a range that meets a single condition.
-To know more about this function, visit this COUNTIF

-- Here our formula will be
+- Here is the formula that will be

 - Here, $B$5:$B$22 is the range to count, and B5 is the criteria.
-This will provide the total number of Apples within the Items
+This will provide the total number of Apples within the Items.

 - To find the instances for the rest of the items, we will exercise the Excel AutoFill feature.